beamX/ejabberd_user_lib/README.md

 # Ejabberd user lib

 Ejabberd allows user registeration using http i.e.  `mod_register_web.erl`.
-The requests sent for user operation has been abscracted out to this code.
+The requests sent for user operation have been abstracted out to this code.

 ## Usage